mtoensing/wp-tgdb-importer/readme.txt

 * Imports some games as game post types with title, body, publisher, developer as drafts
 * Imports platform taxonomy terms with a check if they are already present.
-* check if tgdb id is already present.
+* Check if tgdb id is already present.